Malhera/VSUB-Manipulator/README.md

 Just because it's a annoying to move around and keep track of multiple save folders for different modpacks/users, and also that some mods can sometimes just decide to Thanos-snap your whole storage folder, so bye-bye your characters and your whole universe, start again back from 0.

 The point of that script?
 That what I just said above isn't a thing anymore.
 So far it isn't.

+#### Credits
+ - A vulpine
+ - A friend who helped with dynamic variable trickery who doesn't care to be named